Nicollette Sheridan: Desperate Housewives and lawsuit

 In May 2011, a judge granted permission for the case to continue to trial, but threw out Sheridan's claims of harassment.
 The case went to trial on 27 February 2012.
 Cherry asserted that the alleged assault was in fact a tap to the head with his fingers, done in rehearsals when he was demonstrating to Sheridan how she should play a physical gag in a scene.
-He also stated that the decision to kill off her character was already approved in May 2008 (several months before the alleged hitting incident in September 2008) due, in part, to the need to reduce the show's budget.
+He also stated that the decision to kill off her character was already approved in May 2008 (several months before the alleged hitting incident in September 2008) due in part, to the need to reduce the show's budget.
 He also cited Sheridan's unprofessional on-set behavior (such as habitual lateness, not learning her lines, and feuding with her co-stars), and the fact that her character had simply "run its course" as other reasons for the decision.
 On 13 March 2012, the judge dismissed the battery charge against Cherry due to lack of evidence, and the lawsuit then focused solely on Sheridan's alleged wrongful termination by ABC.
 Closing arguments were heard on 14 March 2012 and the jury began their deliberations.
 By 19 March 2012, the jury had failed to reach a verdict and a mistrial was declared.

 A retrial was scheduled for September 2012, but this was dismissed in August when the Los Angeles Court of Appeal determined that Sheridan had not been wrongfully fired.
 The court rejected Sheridan's argument that ABC's decision not to renew her option for another season was analogous to a violation of at-will employment.
 The court reasoned that unlike an at-will employee whose contract could remain in force indefinitely, Sheridan's contract was for a set term that had expired, so ABC had not terminated her, but simply chosen not to rehire her for another fixed-term contract.
 However, the court declared that Sheridan was free to file an amended lawsuit alleging that ABC retaliated against her for complaining about unsafe working conditions.
 A further appeal made by Sheridan to the California Supreme Court was rejected in November 2012.
 A new trial based solely on the retaliation claim was set for December 2013, but this, too, was dismissed in October 2013 by a judge who stated that Sheridan should have exhausted her claims through a labor commissioner before pursuing a trial.
-A further attempt by Sheridan to secure a new trial was refused on 16 January 2014, however the same judge reversed his decision on 29 January 2014 and granted Sheridan a new trial.
+A further attempt by Sheridan to secure a new trial was refused on 16 January 2014, but the same judge reversed his decision on 29 January 2014 and granted Sheridan a new trial.
 This decision was later reversed in August 2014 by the Los Angeles Court of Appeal, which found the judge's decision to grant Sheridan a new trial was in error.